 Celebrities hiding personal vices from the public is nothing new.
 Maybe they changed their appearance or had a disastrous first marriage.
-Or perhaps they smoke.
+Or perhaps they drink or smoke.
 Plenty of stars smoke cigarettes - but in secret.
-Whether these stars hide that fact to prevent career damage from having their wholesome image sullied or to avoid influencing their young and impressionable fans, celebrities who smoke have a lot of reasons to keep their habit hidden.
+Whether they hide that fact to prevent career damage from having their wholesome image sullied, or to avoid influencing their young and impressionable fans, celebrities who smoke have many reasons to keep their habit hidden.

-Obama told GQ he quit smoking when the Affordable Care Act was passed in 2010, although he is rumored to have fallen off the wagon since then.
-As of May 2016, Obama was tobacco-free but was still occasionally chewing nicotine gum.
+Obama told GQ he quit smoking when the Affordable Care Act was passed in 2010, although he's rumored to have fallen off the wagon since then.
+As of May 2016, Obama was tobacco-free, but still occasionally chewed nicotine gum.

-According to his daughter Diane, Walt Disney started smoking as a teenager to "look cool" while serving as an ambulance driver during World War I - but ultimately succumbed to a lifelong addiction.
-The animation innovator smoked unfiltered cigarettes (supposedly three packs a day), as well as an occasional pipe.
+According to his daughter Diane, Walt Disney started smoking as a teenager to "look cool" while serving as an ambulance driver during WWI - but ultimately succumbed to a lifelong addiction.
+The animation innovator supposedly smoked three packs a day, as well as an occasional pipe.

 Allegedly, Disney even had his cigarettes airbrushed out of publicity photos so as not to influence younger fans.
-Rumor has it that this manipulation led to Walt's iconic two-finger point Disneyland cast members still do to this day.
+Rumor has it this manipulation led to his iconic two-finger point that Disneyland cast members still do to this day.

 Even though Disney constantly smoked while working, his habit was left out of the biopic Saving Mr. Banks due to the Disney company's ban on smoking in their films.
-The real life Walt Disney ultimately succumbed to lung cancer at the age of 65.
+The real-life Disney succumbed to lung cancer in 1966 at the age of 65.